openprocurement/openprocurement.auctions.dgf/docs/source/standard/item.rst

     |ocdsDescription|
     An array of additional classifications for the item.
-See the itemClassificationScheme codelist for common options to use in OCDS.
+See the `itemClassificationScheme` codelist for common options to use in OCDS.
     This may also be used to present codes from an internal classification scheme.

-    It is mandatory to have at least one item with `ДКПП` as `scheme`.
+    It is required to have at least one item with `ДКПП` as `scheme`.

 :unit:
     :ref:`Unit`